German submarine U-505

-U-505 is a German Type IXC submarine built for Germany's Kriegsmarine during World War II.
+U-505, briefly known as the USS Nemo, is a German Type IXC submarine built for Germany's Kriegsmarine during World War II.
 She was captured by the United States Navy on 4 June 1944 and survives as a museum ship in Chicago.

-In her unlucky career, she had the distinction of being the "most heavily damaged U-boat to successfully return to port" in World War II, suffering six botched patrols, and becoming the only submarine in which a commanding officer killed himself in combat conditions.
+In her career, she had the distinction of being the "most heavily damaged U-boat to successfully return to port" in World War II, suffering six botched patrols, and becoming the only submarine in which a commanding officer killed himself in combat conditions.
 On 4 June 1944, she was captured by United States Navy Task Group 22.3 (TG 22.3), one of six U-boats that were captured at sea by Allied forces during the war.
 All but one of U-505s crew were rescued by the Navy task group.
 The submarine was towed to Bermuda in secret, and her crew was interned in an American prisoner-of-war camp, where they were kept in isolation.
 The Navy classified the capture as top secret and went to great lengths to prevent the Germans from discovering it.